xd009642/xd009642.github.io/_posts/XXXX_Making_nifty_cli_tools_with_trustfall.markdown

 pub type ContextOutcomeIterator<VertexT, OutcomeT> = Box<dyn Iterator<Item = (DataContext<VertexT>, OutcomeT)>>;
 ```

-The contexts are what we want to resolve, so for eaech property name I'll create a
+The contexts are what we want to resolve, so for each property name I'll create a
 mapping from that context and property to the same context paired with the value of
 that property.
 I believe this all came together from looking at some example
 trustfall adapter implementations from Predrag's blog and talks but it was a while